Skip to main content

 Even though we defined our schema with the variable name personSchema, Zod is unable to infer this name and therefore does not pass it along to the model.
 To help give the LLM more clues as to what your provided schema represents, you can also give the schema you pass to withStructuredOutput() a name:

-{ name: "Alan Smith", hair_color: "blond", height_in_meters: "1.83" }
+{ name: 'Alan Smith', hair_color: 'blond', height_in_meters: '1.83' }

 This can improve performance in many cases.

-Multiple Entitiesโ€‹
+Multiple Entities

 In most cases, you should be extracting a list of entities rather than a single entity.